zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 The range of ratings around 0 is equal to 10.
 That is, our smallest class is represented by only 10 elements whereas our most dominant class is represented by around 700000 elements.
-Becuase of the drastic difference in representation, we will be dropping data records where rating is < 1.
+Because of the drastic difference in representation, we will be dropping data records where rating is < 1.

 ```python